 - If the flour mixture isn’t sticking to the pork chops, wet them with a little lemon juice before you dredge them in the flour.

-- Let the pork chops rest for 4 minutes before you eat them.
+- Let the pork chops rest for a couple minutes on paper towels or newspapers before you eat them.

 seasoning salt recipe mix